walkersutton/cadence-calculator/README.md

 Open http://127.0.0.1:5000 in a browser.
 ```

-## Warnings
+## Feature Requests
-* Not all GPX files are created equally - I may've missed a few cases where your GPX file has a different construction than the ones I used for testing.
-* Generated cadence data quality reflects GPS data quality.
+* Add support for more data streams (power, temperature, etc.)
+* Store gear ratios

 ## TODO
 * investigate https://github.com/tkrajina/gpxpy
 * create tests -> publish accuracy
-* DISCUSS STRAVA FLOW
-* DOWNLOAD
 * keep an original
 * delete from account
 * upload with cadence
 * verify everythign checks out
 * delete old GPX - CAREFUL !
 DELETING ACTIVITIES IS FINAL -- KUDOS AND COMMENTS ARE NOT PRESERVED ACROSS DELETIONS

-## Feature Requests
+## Warnings
-* Cache bike gear ratios
+* Not all GPX files are created equally - I may've missed a few cases where your GPX file has a different construction than the ones I used for testing.
+* Generated cadence data quality reflects GPS data quality.

 <!--
 running with db